bigeasy/strata/diary.md

 progressed.
 It is always reassuring, when things are working as poorly, when a test won't pass and won't to open these files and have a look.

+## Log Format

+In consdiering error handling, I'm considering extracting the log format to a separate project so that I can test I/O and perhaps find a way to focus on I/O errors.
+The only errors returned from Strata ought to be I/O errors and full up programming errors are asserted.

+## Errors and Corruption

+Corruption detection needs to be more `Error` and less `ok`.
+I'm asserting properties of a file.
+Maybe, I need to check the checksum.
+If the checksum is valid, then anything about the data that is invalid is an assertion.
+We're using a pretty strong checksum.

 ## Records and Keys

 I'd imagined to use Strata to create a database that stores objects and the keys